igorti/solvi-docs/source/index.html.md

   }
 ```

 This endpoint creates a new project which is required prior to imagery upload.
+In response you will receive url to upload page for newly created project where user can be redirected.

-Projects can be connected to a field.
-When multiple projects are related to the same field, they appear in the same map view when data is processed.
-This allows for easier navigation between imagery over the same field and over the time data comparison.
+Projects can be connected to a Field.
+When multiple projects are related to the same Field, they appear in the same map view when data is processed.
+This allows for easier navigation between imagery over the same Field and over the time data comparison.

 ### HTTP Request